MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/satellite.md

 ## Import the desktop flow actions CSV

 Import all the desktop flow actions from the CSV file into the **Desktop Flow Action** table.
-This must be done for all environments in which the Automation Kit is installed, such as main and all satellites.
+This must be done for all environments in which the automation kit is installed, such as main and all satellites.

 1. Sign in to [Power Automate](https://make.powerautomate.com).